monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/tips/automated-image-tagging.md

   </video>
 </p>

-This tip will show you how to create triggers, actions and use the [Image Annotator](https://www.github.com/monkeypaste/ImageAnnotator) available for download from the *Plugin Browser* to add a 'Monkey' tag to any image we copy with a monkey in it!
+We'll use the [ImageAnnotator Plugin](https://www.github.com/monkeypaste/ImageAnnotator) available for download from the *Plugin Browser* to detect cats or dogs in images we copy and automatically tag them to cooresponding 'Cats' and 'Dogs' collections!

 :::info
-The [Image Annotator](https://www.github.com/monkeypaste/ImageAnnotator) plugin detects common objects in images and provides a name, box and score (between 0 and 1 of how sure it is about the name) for each object it detects.
+The [ImageAnnotator Plugin](https://www.github.com/monkeypaste/ImageAnnotator) detects common objects in images and provides a name, box and score (between 0 and 1 of how sure it is about the name) for each object it detects.
 :::

 Here's how: